DIY Lead Scoring is Easier than You Think

 The process begins after uploading a spreadsheet that lists leads with a minimum of three data points – a user generated identifier, the company website or e-mail, and an indicator of whether or not the lead closed as a sale in the past.
 The algorithm selects data from over 30,000 elements to distil into a single score for each lead ranging from 1 to 99 as well as a corresponding predictive rating of A, B, C or D.

-PIP displays the data elements used in the scoring algorithms and details each element’s contribution to the score.
-Marketing professionals and data scientists alike can use the platform to further analyze the data, adjust inputs, and prepare reports.
+PIP displays the data elements used in the lead scoring algorithms and details each element’s contribution to the score.
+Sales and marketing professionals and data scientists alike can use the platform to further analyze the data, adjust inputs, and prepare reports.
 It is possible to upload a PMML (Predictive Modeling Markup Language) file in lieu of a spreadsheet for more sophisticated statistical work.

 A likely scenario that marketing managers face is getting hot leads from a recent conference into the hands of their sales partners as quickly as possible.
 Because Lattice Engines is a cloud based Software as a Service (SaaS), it is up and running 24/7.
 In less than 30 minutes, conference leads can be loaded and scored, with the hottest ones sent to the highest performing sales team members along with some observational notes.